Vanessa Baden

 Vanessa Jennifer Baden-Kelly (/ˈbeɪdən/; born September 8, 1985) is an American actress, writer, director, and producer.
 She is best known as a child actress in the Nickelodeon television series Gullah Gullah Island (1994–1998) and Kenan & Kel (1996–2000).
-In 2017, she starred, co-wrote and co-produced the web series Giants, executive produced by Issa Rae.
+In 2017, she co-wrote, co-produced, and starred in the web series Giants, executive produced by Issa Rae.
 In 2019, she won a Daytime Emmy Award for her performance in Giants.

 She was the executive story editor and writer for season 1 of The Sex Lives of College Girls.

 Early life

 Baden was born in Manhattan Beach, California, and raised in Satellite Beach, Florida, where she got her start as a model in print ads.

 In 2004, she won the Florida District Miss Black and Gold Pageant, representing the Iota Delta chapter of Alpha Phi Alpha fraternity at a regional competition in Atlanta, Georgia.
 She graduated from Florida State University in Tallahassee, Florida in December 2007 with a degree in sociology.